Your wedding makeup?

 We advise that a trial takes place no later than 8-12 weeks before your wedding date.
 Keeping in mind that you ideally want to have your trial done when your skin is as it will be on the wedding day, a tan can dramatically change a makeup look.

 Do my bridesmaids need to have a trial too?

 Not at all.
-Although your bridesmaids are more than welcome to have a trial, it's certainly not mandatory, if somebody is apprehensive about having their hair or makeup done, a trial often reassures them.
+Although your bridesmaids are more than welcome to have a trial, it's certainly not mandatory, if somebody is apprehensive about having their makeup done, a trial often reassures them.
 One bridesmaid is also very welcome to attend your trial to ask any questions.

 When does a trial take place and how long does it last?

 A bridal trial is really relaxed, and it normally takes around 2 hours and we work together to create your perfect bridal look and can take place at your chosen location.

 We recommend that you bring along any images, fabrics, makeup items or ideas that you feel will give Laura an extra understanding into the look you are aiming to achieve.